-Claritin is an over-the-counter antihistamine drug used to treat allergy symptoms in human beings.
-From runny noses to watery eyes, sneezing, to general itchiness, Claritin can be an effective tool in any person’s arsenal come “hay fever” season.
-But can you give Claritin to your canine companion who is suffering from similar symptoms?
+Claritin, known generically as Loratadine, is an over-the-counter antihistamine drug used to treat allergy symptoms in human beings, including those resulting from moderate food allergies to seasonal allergies.
+Claritin works by blocking histamine, a substance in the body that initiates symptoms such as runny nose, watery eyes, sneezing, and itchy skin.
+Claritin can be an effective tool in any person’s arsenal come “hay fever” season.
+But what about Claritin for dogs?
+Can you give Claritin to your canine companion who is suffering from similar symptoms?

 Recent trends have shown that many owners are ready and willing to administer “made for human” medications to their dogs in order to treat a variety of conditions.
 Whether your pooch is itching uncontrollably due to allergies or reacting badly to a vaccination, there is a popular push to administer to his needs with a dose of Claritin.

 Dogs can suffer from several different types of allergies, just like humans.